andrewconnell/sp-dev-training-spfx-graph-3rdpartyapis/Lab.md

 ## Leverage the Microsoft Graph & 3rd Party APIs

-In this lab you work with the SharePoint Framework to communicate with external APIs from the Microsoft Graph and third party REST APIs in your SharePoint Framework project.
+In this lab you work with the SharePoint Framework to communicate with the Microsoft Graph and third party REST APIs in your SharePoint Framework project.

 ## In this lab